Keyboard shortcuts

 src/tiny_llm/generate.py

-provided to the model.
+First thing is to implement the _step sub-function.
+It takes a list of tokens y.
 The model will return the logits: the probability distribution of the next token for each position.

 y: N.. x S, where in week 1 we don't implement batch, so N.. = 1